I designed my logo over 3 years ago, inspired by a shibori design that came out of the vat.

 Customer in St. Paul wearing Modern Shibori

 I found that customers love my edited color palette and I’m enjoying challenging them to introduce a new color and/or silhouette to their closet.
-It’s validating to explain where the dyes, fabrics and silhouette come from, see them
+I also loved to help them style their scarves with their outfits

 A student at Handcraft Studio School, Emeryville, CA. Photo by Emma Fineman.